tadashi-aikawa/owlmixin/README.md

 ### Flow

-1. Create version branch like as 3.4.0
-2. Create Issue and development!
-(Feature branch is optional)
+1. Development on master and if you need branches and issues, create them
-3. Commit with prefix emoji like "📝", and suffix issue number like "#120"
+2. Commit with prefix emoji such as "📝", and suffix issue number like "#120"

 ### Commands